konzilo/konzilo_ping/README.txt

 ## Installation

+* [Create an account](https://app.konzilo.com/signup) in Konzilo, if you haven't already.
 * Install the plugin
 * Create a new post or edit an existing post.
 If you set up your site in Konzilo, you should be good to go!

+## Support

+If you're having problems with the plugin, contact the Konzilo support at:

+support@konzilo.com